 What are Unity's basic beliefs? • 5 Basic Unity Principles

 Unity is positive, practical Christianity.
-It teaches the practical application in everyday life of the principles of Truth taught and exemplified by Jesus Christ, as interpreted in the light of modern-day experience by Unity School of Christianity and the Association of Unity Churches.
+It teaches the practical application in everyday life of the principles of Truth taught and exemplified by Jesus Christ, as interpreted in the light of modern-day experience by Unity School of Christianity and the Association of Unity Spiritual Centers.
 Unity is a way of life that leads to health, prosperity, happiness, and peace of mind.
-The Association of Unity Churches, in cooperation with Unity School of Christianity, has established centers of study and worship throughout the world where people study and practice the Unity way of life.
+The Unity Worldwide Ministries, in cooperation with Unity School of Christianity, has established centers of study and worship throughout the world where people study and practice the Unity way of life.

 We believe that all people are created with sacred worth.
 Therefore, we recognize the importance of serving all people within the Unity family in spiritually and emotionally caring ways.
 We strive for our ministries, publications, and programs to reach out to all who seek Unity support and spiritual growth.
 It is imperative that our ministries and outreaches be free of discrimination on the basis of race, gender, age, creed, religion, national origin, ethnicity, physical disability, or sexual orientation.
 Our sincere desire is to create spiritually aware organizations that are nondiscriminatory and that support diversity.

 In our effort to reach out to all people as did our Way-Shower, Jesus Christ, we support: the modification of our facilities to make them accessible to all people, regardless of physical challenges; the translation of our materials into Braille and other languages; and respect for the wonderful variety of human commitments and relationships.

 We encourage ministers, teachers, and others within Unity to honor the strength of diversity within their spiritual communities.
 It is with love and in celebration of our unity, in the midst of our wondrous diversity, that we affirm this position.

 What are the basic tenets of the Unity teachings?